 - International Affairs Concentrations: All concentrations in International Affairs are applicable to this program.
 Students in the Milano programs in policy and nonprofit management, and in Parsons, are also welcome.

-- Spring semester required course: Social Policy and Development, & Argentina IFP lab
+- Spring semester required course: Research Design and Data Collection & Argentina IFP lab

 - Syllabus: Forthcoming